metamolecular/gamma/README.md

 ## Versions

-Tinygraph is not yet stable, but care is taken to limit breaking changes whenever possible.
+Gamma is not yet stable, but care is taken to limit breaking changes whenever possible.
 Patch versions never introduce breaking changes.

 ## License